bouvens/state-control/README.md

 </dl>

 #### Important
-Handler for event will be called and it's return will be called too.
-First call will be with component as argument.
-Control component will be passed in `control` property of object.
+Handler for event will be called with input component as argument.
 Example for selecting all on focus:
 ```JSX
 handleOnFocus = (control) => control.setSelectionRange(0, control.value.length)
 ```

-It needs to be changed for sure.

 ### <Input \/>
 <dl>